Accounting Changes and Error Corrections

 A change in accounting principle is applied for two types of changes:

-• Mandatory changes required by a newly issued Accounting Standard Update (ASU); or
+• Mandatory changes required by a newly issued Accounting Standards Update (ASU); or

-• Voluntarily changes from one acceptable accounting principle to another on the basis that it is preferable.
+• Voluntarily changes from one acceptable accounting principle to another preferable accounting principle.

 Newly issued ASUs include specific transition and disclosure guidance for the period of adoption.
-Voluntary changes in accounting principles should be applied retroactively to the beginning of the earliest period presented in the financial statements (i.e., so that the comparative financial statements reflect the application of the principle as if it had always been used), unless it is impracticable to do so.
+Voluntary changes in accounting principles should be applied retroactively to the beginning of the earliest period presented in the financial statements (i.e., comparative financial statements should reflect the application of the principle as if it had always been used), unless it is impracticable to do so.
 If retrospective application is impractical, the change should be adopted as of the beginning of a fiscal year.
-Whether it impracticable to apply a new principle on a retrospective basis requires a considerable level of judgment.[1]
+Whether it impracticable to apply a new principle on a retrospective basis requires a considerable level of judgment.1

 BDO Insight